Asymptotics of Solutions to Silent Wave Equations

-\begin{proof} First note that the statement for $n = 1$ is given by \cite[Lemma 9.21]{hans}.
-For the inductive step, we make an additional assumption (actually the assumption we use in the argument).
-Assume that the statement is true for some $n \geq 1$.
-Furthermore, assume there is a $t_n \geq T_{\text{ode}}$ and for $j = 1, \ldots, n$, subspaces $W_j(s) \subset \mathbb{C}^{k_1 + \cdots + k_j}$ of dimension $k_j$ for $s \geq t_n$ such that solutions $w$, as defined in \eqref{w def}, to \eqref{theequation} with initial data in $W_j(s) \times \{0\}$ at time $s$, have vanishing asymptotic data of order $1$ to $j-1$ and the map that takes initial data in $W_j(s) \times \{0\}$ to asymptotic data of order $j$ is a linear isomorphism.
-Note that for $n = 1$, the additional inductive assumption requires $W_1(s) = \mathbb{C}^{k_1}$, and the proof of this statement is contained in the proof of \cite[Lemma 9.21]{hans}.
+Note that for $n = 1$, the inductive assumption requires $W_1(s) = \mathbb{C}^{k_1}$, and the proof of this statement is contained in the proof of \cite[Lemma 9.21]{hans}.
 Specifically, $\bar{u}_a(t)$ in the notation of \cite{hans} is equal to $e^{-J_1 \bar{t}}w_1(t)$ in our notation (recall that our notation for $J$ was introduced in the comments after Definition~\ref{generalized eigenspaces}), and the map that fulfills the assumption just described for $n = 1$ is $L_a$ as defined in \cite[(9.52), p.
 134]{hans}.

 Since $\| A_{\text{rem}} \| \leq C_{\text{rem}} e^{-\beta_{\text{rem}}\bar{t_0}} e^{-\beta_{\text{rem}}(t-t_0)} \leq C_{\text{rem}} e^{-\beta_{\text{rem}}(t-t_0)}$ for $t_0 \geq T_{\text{ode}}$, we can work with initial data at any $t_0 \geq T_{\text{ode}}$ instead of $T_{\text{ode}}$ without worrying about the dependence of the constants in the estimates.
 By integrating \eqref{theequation}, but from some $t_0 \geq t_n$, we get